zainabmelh/guide-articles/articles/Meta/free-code-camp-agenda-for-october-summit-2015/index.md

 ---
-title: "Free Code Camp Agenda for October Summit 2015"
+title: Free Code Camp Agenda for October Summit 2015
-parent: "general"
 ---
 Our October 3, 2015 Summit will begin at noon EST on Saturday on [twitch.tv channel](http://twitch.tv/freecodecamp) and be available afterward on our [youtube channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ?sub_confirmation=1).

 During this 1 hour live stream, we'll: